-Although the holidays can be a happy time for some and chance to celebrate with family and friends, others find the time of season to be stressful.
+Although the holidays can be a happy time for some and a chance to celebrate with family and friends, others find the time of the season to be stressful.
 It is common for people to experience depression and anxiety during the holidays and this time of year can even be dangerous for people suffering from mental health and addiction issues.

 In addition to worrying about the stress of shopping and buying the right gift, some people have to deal with old wounds from their families or estranged relatives.
 They may have to see and talk to people who have hurt them in the past or with whom they have a difficult relationship.
 The holidays can also bring back memories or be a time to mourn the loss of someone who has passed on.
 All of the emotional distress that can go along with the holiday season can have a strong effect on anyone already dealing with other issues like a mental illness.

 Loneliness During the Holidays

 For people with problems like clinical depression or anxiety disorders, their conditions can be severely tested by the stress of the holidays.
 A recent survey determined the enormous toll that the period between November and January can take on people suffering from a mental illness.
 According to the results, most of the respondents said that the holidays contribute to them feeling sad and dissatisfied.